meditationstuff/protocol_1/index.md

 * There is a "meta meta protocol" [sic] which is applying this protocol to itself.
 There are contextually better and worse ways to use this meta protocol and there are better and worse interpretations of how to use it.
 The "meta meta protocol" can help you move towards better and better interpretations and uses.
 * Note that the meta protocol can be used for other things besides meditation, such as problem solving, planning, or really anything, mental or physical.
 * Lots of things have the "flavor" or spirit of the meta protocol, without looking exactly like the below.
 You might feel like you’re "not doing the meta protocol" but you actually are!
 Any time you’re wondering whether you doing the right thing, or if a good or bad thing happened, or you’re asking other people and dialoguing about it—that’s "going meta."
 It doesn’t have to have the exact form of the below and it doesn’t have to be done explicitly.
+	* **Updates:** the above was intended to be reassuring, like, "you don't have to do the meta protocol or think about the meta protocol," but someone ([d]) offered a critique [and another commentator made a similar critique in the dialogue in this section: <a href="#preliminaries-and-vacations-conceptualization-as-su">preliminaries and vacations; conceptualization as such</a>]. [d]'s critique is in the bullet below:
+	* [d]\: *I don't like this note in the meta protocol.
+I think there's a distinction between engaging in the protocol vs executing habits learned from doing the protocol and doing things that you've already been doing but the protocol gets you to do more of.
+I think this functions to make the protocol more of a totalizing memetic object [ed. note: See section: <a href="#document-level-meta-warning">document-level meta-warning</a>] I think it kind of goes out and "captures" some good that doesn't belong to it.*
+	* I (Mark) agree with the latter point!
+A *lot* of stuff in this document will be things people are doing already anyway, because those things are natural and spontaneous.
+And part of practice is sometimes kind of collecting those things and putting them in different or new conceptual buckets, and often just leaving them alone and letting them do their thing!
+See also section: <a href="#practice-in-daily-life-or-no">practice in daily life or no?</a>
+	* [d] additionally offers these suggested phrasings:
+		* "this protocol can teach you skills which you can find yourself using independent of "using" the protocol"
+		* "using this protocol can create habits that you execute independent of "using" the protocol"
+	* [mo] adds:
+		* "Maybe something like 'there's a need for going meta, but it doesn't have to look anything like this metaprotocol'?"
+		* "Maybe it would actually be worth renaming the meta-protocol to just say 'going meta' and then offer the current meta-protocol instructions as a starting point for that"
 * You might simply ask, what are all the options/&#8203;affordances, here, and which might be good right now to pick?
 * Intuition!
 Feeling!
 Body!
 You can ask the questions with the body, the mind, or the bodymind, or anything, or everything.
 And you can listen/&#8203;feel for answers with the body, the mind, or the bodymind, or anything, or everything.
 * A bit of a ramble: The second-most-minimal way to barely-there "do the meta protocol," the maybe almost least likely to jam or grind, is to maybe give yourself space and time to let what happened to have happen, a sort of liminal retrospective.
 And maybe the most minimal thing to do is to "fully and completely release the container while maintaining the context for just a little longer," so not even a liminal retrospective but just a liminal space, a little bit of time and space, between meditation and lost in life.
 So, not jumping into things right after meditation, but nor sort of letting meditation linger and then jumping into things.
 Just kind of a "release meditation [not that you were holding on to anything!!!] but don't get up / walk away," immediately, just yet...
 Let things recombobulate a bit, let the system come to its own conclusions.
 This could even be as long as half again the time you spent meditating, or even as long again as the whole length of time you were meditating, or just five minutes, etc. [Not to reify meditation(tm) as something crisp and thing-like!!!]
 (All of this might sort of naturally happen, too, sort of near the end of meditation proper, in any case.)